-One of the projects I most proud of out of all the things we achieved with our house renovations (loft conversion, new kitchen, the resin floor) is our Tadelakt bathroom.
-It’s a material I have been wanted to use for years because it looks and feels like polished concrete and the results achieved really exceeded my expectations.
+Doing a Tadelkat bathroom was a long dream of mine and it is now one of the projects I most proud of, out of all the things we achieved with our house renovations.
+You may have seen already our loft conversion, the new kitchen and the resin floor that many of you were interested in.
+Tadelakt is a material I have been wanted to use for years.
+It looks and feels like polished concrete and the results achieved with our Tadelakt bathroom really exceeded my expectations.
+What is Tadelakt?
 If you’re not familiar with this material, Tadelakt is a unique waterproof plaster finish originally from ancient Morocco.
-It was initially used by the Berbers to waterproof earthen cisterns for the hygienic storage of drinking water and later on, it was used to decorate exterior façades, manufacture small drinking vessels.
+It was initially used by the Berbers to waterproof earthen cisterns for the hygienic storage of drinking water.
+Later on, it was used to decorate exterior façades, manufacture small drinking vessels.
 If you’ve been to Morocco, you’ve probably seen it in public bathing houses and bathrooms.
 The thing I love the most about Tadelakt is, how smooth it feels.
-While we used gorgeous grey tiles from Castelnau Tiles in the new loft conversion, I was eager to try something different to achieve a clean, contemporary look with our master bathroom.
-Following your feedback on Instagram, I have put a few details but if you have any questions, just leave …
+While we used gorgeous grey tiles from Castelnau Tiles in the new loft conversion, I was eager to try something …

 The weather has been amazing since I arrived in France but work and renovations projects have kept me inside the house.
 Nonetheless, I find it amazing to wake up in the morning, open the French doors to view the garden and have breakfast on our new deck.
 Here is my wish-list for this week, full of pretty things.
 Have a fab weekend!
 1/ This gorgeous bag from Sophie Hulme, also available in black and burgundy (check how gorgeous it looks!)
 2/ This lovely Daisy dress from Hush 3/ these aviator style sunglasses by Isabel Marant 4/ these pretty Hammamas towels to hit the beach 5/ and these leather sandals PS: Check out the sale at Elias & Grace, they have some amazing things for kids and our beautiful Nomad embroidered pouffes and souk cushions are back in stock!
 SHOP THE POST: